Blasda01/BootCampHW_Section2/README.md

 # Stock_Market_VBA

-For this project, I am given Excel files with an entire year's New York Exchange stock market data.
+For this project, I am given Excel files with 2016, 2015 and 2014 year's New York Exchange stock market data.

 * Create a script that will loop through all the stocks for one year for each run and take the following information.